nbuesing/buesing.dev/content/post/kafka-resource-guide.md

 Also, checkout this excellent article by Andy Bryant – multiple points of view is a must to grok Kafka’s exactly-one semantics.
 [Processing Guarentees in Kafka](https://medium.com/@andy.bryant/processing-guarantees-in-kafka-12dd2e30be0e).

+#### Kafka Streams: What's the time? ...and why? and The Flux Capacitor of Kafka Streams and ksqlDB

+When it comes to understanding Kafka Streams, Windows, State you need to search fo talks by Matthias Sax.
+And you should start with these.

+[What's the time? ...and why?](https://www.confluent.io/kafka-summit-san-francisco-2019/whats-the-time-and-why/).
+Kafka Summit, 2019; Matthias Sax, Confluent

+[The Flux Capacitor of Kafka Streams and ksqlDB](https://www.confluent.io/resources/kafka-summit-2020/the-flux-capacitor-of-kafka-streams-and-ksqldb/).
+Kafka Summit, 2020; Matthais Sax, Confluent

+#### Using Kafka to Discover Events Hidden in your Database

+This is a great talk.
+It really shows so much about streaming events in a use-case that fix so many enterprise customers I have talked to about Apache Kafka.

+[Using Kafka to Discover Events Hidden in your Database](https://www.confluent.io/kafka-summit-san-francisco-2019/using-kafka-to-discover-events-hidden-in-your-database/).
+Kafka Summit, 2019; Anna McDonald, SAS (now at Confluent)

 ## Source Code

 Have the source-code downloaded and ready to explore.
 I find it of great value when someone is unsure of my recommendations.
 For example, I almost always recommend setting retries to max-integer.
 I then show the default producer settings used by the Apache Kafka Connect API, which does the same thing.
 T he settings and comments within the code is a great reference to see a set of properties configured as a logical unit.

 * [Apache Kafka](https://github.com/apache/kafka)